Foreign fractional ownership investments in Thailand

 PUGNATORIUS Ltd. offers for foreign investments in fractional ownership projects comprehensive due diligence of the legal, financial and economic aspects.
-Insights which are not available in the glossy marketing brochures.
+Insights that are not available in the glossy marketing brochures.
 A solid basis for a well-educated investment decision whether the fractional ownership offer gives solid ownership-like protection.

-Also, the law firm offers property developers professional support and assistance to understand the legal implications of a fractional ownership scheme, the options available under the regulatory framework, financing opportunities in compliance with the foreigner legislation, and a fine-adjustment to make the model sustainable and fit for Thailand’s property markets.
+Professional advice: Also, the law firm offers property developers professional support and assistance to understand the legal implications of a fractional ownership scheme, the options available under the regulatory framework, financing opportunities in compliance with the foreigner legislation, and a fine-adjustment to make the model sustainable and fit for Thailand’s property markets.

 Assignments on real estate investments are one of the core business activities with a particular competence, long-standing experience, and unique market reputation of PUGNATORIUS Ltd. The Bangkok-based law firm typically provides these seven services:

 - Property due diligence examination, including rental guarantees, timeshares, and fractional ownership structures

 - Leasing transactions and protected lease schemes

 Details are described at “Legal services and tax planning for real estate acquisitions and property developments.”